 Applying a Tier 2 approach for the process emissions from cement production, technology-specific emission factors are needed.
-These are provided in the present subsection.
 A BREF document for this industry is available at http://eippcb.jrc.es/pages/FActivities.htm.
-In subsection 4.3.1 of the present document emission factors derived from the emissions associated with the use of Best Available Techniques (BAT) are provided for comparison.
+In subsection 4.3.1 of the present document emission factors derived from the emissions associated with the use of Best Available Techniques (BAT) are provided.